COVID-19 Variant Update

 Vaccination is still effective in preventing severe COVID-19, and vaccination with up-to-date SARS-CoV-2 vaccines does produce antibodies that can recognize JN.1.

 Research has identified that JN.1 is resistant to monovalent XBB.1.5 vaccine sera, although data also suggest that JN.1 is unlikely to completely evade T cell recognition.
 A recent report has identified substantially higher neutralizing antibodies elicited by bivalent (ancestral strain plus BA.4/BA.5) vaccines against several Omicron subvariants, including BA.2.86 and JN.1, compared to the original monovalent vaccine.
+There is very limited evidence to estimate neutralizing capacity of current vaccine-elicited antibody against KP.2 strains.
+Due to the antigenic similarity between KP.2 and JN.1, it is likely that the neutralizing capacity against KP.2 would be similar to neutralizing capacity against JN.1.

 Due to these combined factors, the Advisory Committee on Immunization Practices recommended in late February 2024 that people 65 years of age and older should get an additional updated COVID-19 vaccine in spring 2024.

-Diagnostic Capacity for Variants: Last Updated April 30, 2024
+Diagnostic Capacity for Variants: Last Updated May 14, 2024

 Limited evidence available suggests that COVID-19 antigen and PCR tests are still capable of identifying recently-emerged SARS-CoV-2 variants, such as XBB.1.5, EG.5.1, JN.1 and KP.2.
 Reduction or failure of the spike gene amplification in RT-PCR can be used as a (time-dependent) proxy indicator of JN.1 (versus other Omicron lineages) infection.

-Therapeutics: Last Updated April 30, 2024
+Therapeutics: Last Updated May 14, 2024

 READ MORE